sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 This is a more secure way to hash passwords than the `crypt()` builtin.

-//TODO Ask lisdude to add more details on argon2 here

 > Note: ToastCore defines some sane defaults for how to utilize `argon2` and `argon2_verify`.
 You can `@grep argon2` from within ToastCore to find these.

 > Warning: It is possible to build the server with the `THREAD_ARGON2` option.
 This will enable this built-in to run in a background thread and mitigate lag that these functions can cause.
 However, this comes with some major caveats. `do_login_command` (where you will typically be verifying passwords) cannot be suspended.
 Since threading implicitly suspends the MOO task, you won't be able to directly use Argon2 in do_login_command.
 Instead, you'll have to devise a new solution for logins that doesn't directly involve calling Argon2 in do_login_command.

-> Note: More information on Argon2 can be found in the [Argon2 Github](https://github.com/P-H-C/phc-winner-argon2].
+> Note: More information on Argon2 can be found in the [Argon2 Github](https://github.com/P-H-C/phc-winner-argon2).

 **Function: `string_hash`**